Jay-271/instalink/README.md

-# Team Assignment: Personas, Scenarios, and Features
+# Team Assignments: Personas, Scenarios, and Features
-- Originally used for ^
+- Find this in the `wiki` section.

 # Main coding branch (since it has issues)